Mayim Bialik: 2021–2023: Jeopardy! host and directorial debut

 From May 31 to June 11, 2021, Bialik was a guest host of Jeopardy!
 On August 11, 2021, it was announced that she would host the series' future primetime specials and spinoffs.
 When executive producer Mike Richards resigned as host after one week, it was announced that Bialik would guest-host the show for three weeks.
 Her contract was extended to seven weeks; she would then alternate with Ken Jennings for the rest of the calendar year.
 On December 8, 2021, it was announced that Bialik and Jennings would continue to host the show for the rest of the 2021–22 season.
 On July 27, 2022, it was announced that Bialik and Jennings would be the show's permanent hosts in a job-sharing arrangement.
-In May 2023, Bialik competed as a contestant on an episode of Celebrity Wheel of Fortune against Vanna White and Ken Jennings.
-Bialik won $62,200 for Mental Wealth Alliance.